Meeting and surpassing all audience expectations every day.

 Let's begin with a simple proposition.

-Then winning a general election means uniting every GOP constituency under one banner, and happily so.
+Unless a candidate is seeking to fundamentally transform the GOP coalition, i.e., Trump, then winning a general election means uniting every GOP constituency under one banner and happily so.

 It's one thing to campaign against establishment politicians, but it's another thing to shun establishment voters.

-French's point is you know, you throw the establishment politicians out left and right, but you can't throw away their voters.
+French's point is, you throw the establishment politicians out left and right, but you can't throw away their voters, even though they will throw us away.

 Establishment people will throw conservative voters over left and right.

-They, in fact, they can't wait to do it.
+In fact, they can't wait to do it.

 So don't think I'm naive about anything here.

-French writes, this brings me to the persistent allegation that Marco Rubio is nothing but yet another GOP stooge, a loser in the Dole McCain Romney mold, and the tool of the Washington political class.
+French writes, this brings me to the persistent allegation that Marco Rubio is nothing but yet another GOP stooge, a loser in the Dole McCain-Romney mold, and the tool of the Washington political class.

 As I've noted before, along with my colleague Jim Garrity, in many ways, Rubio is an odd fit for the establishment charge.